-It’s been a fantastic almost two and a half years in London, but I’m excited to chase another dream of mine- working as a digital consultant and traveling SE Asia, Australia and New Zealand while teaching English (digitally).
+It’s been a fantastic almost two and a half years in London, but I’m excited to chase another dream of mine- working as a digital consultant and traveling SE Asia, Australia and New Zealand.

 It’s my first week on the road- I’m travelling Andalusia with a good friend.
 All the photos in this post are from our trip, more specifics coming in the weeks ahead- it’s a holiday that’s exceeded every expectation I could have dreamed of.

 After southern Spain, it’s off to Singapore for two days to acclimate to SE Asia.

-Then, Kuala Lumpar for a cheeky weekend before onto Thailand, where I’ll start teaching.
+Then, Kuala Lumpar for a cheeky weekend before onto Thailand.
 I’ll likely spend ~3 weeks in Thailand, and would like to make two 48-72 hour trips to Cambodia and Laos while I’m near those countries.

 Then, it’s a question mark.
 So many places are on my list- more of Malaysia, Vietnam, the Philippines, Indonesia, Australia, Sri Lanka and New Zealand.

-Of course I’ll share my recos for places after I visit them, but I also intend to journal this time on the road in a different way- a weekly post to memoralize the peaks, pits, and share stories the places I visit.
+Of course I’ll share my recos for places after I visit them, but I also intend to journal this time on the road in a different way- a monthly post to memoralize the peaks, pits, and share stories the places I visit.
 Cue, Trading Blazers for Beaches.

 It’s been a long time since I’ve felt this afraid and simultaneously excited.
 Genuinely can not wait to see what the next few weeks hold.

 If you’ve ever taken a career sabbatical, travelled SE Asia, Aus or NZ at length or backpacked anywhere, I’d love to hear your recommendations, favourite things and what you wish you’d known before your trip.